Deep Reinforcement Learning: An Overview: Discussions

 Value function is central to reinforcement learning, e.g., in deep Q-network and its many extentions.
 Policy optimization approaches have been gaining traction, in many, diverse applications, e.g., robotics, neural architecture design, spoken dialogue systems, machine translation, attention, and learning to learn, and this list is boundless.
 New learning mechanisms have emerged, e.g., using transfer/unsupervised/semi-supervised learning to improve the quality and speed of learning, and more new mechanisms will be emerging.
 This is the renaissance of reinforcement learning~\citep{Krakovsky2016}.
 In fact, reinforcement learning and deep learning have been making steady progress even during the last AI winter.

-A popular criticism about deep learning is that it is a blackbox, so it is not clear how it works.
+A popular criticism about deep learning is that it is a blackbox, or even the "alchemy" as a comment during NIPS 2017 Test of Time Award~\citep{Rahimi2007} speech, so it is not clear how it works.
 This should not be the reason not to accept deep learning; rather, having a better understanding of how deep learning works is helpful for deep learning and general machine learning community.
 There are works in this direction as well as for interpretability of deep learning as we list in Section~\ref{todo}.

 It is essential to consider issues of learning models, like stability, convergence, accuracy, data efficiency, scalability, speed, simplicity, interpretability, robustness, and safety, etc. It is important to investigate comments/criticisms, e.g., from conginitive science, like intuitive physics, intuitive psychology, causal model, compositionality, learning to learn, and act in real time~\citep{Lake2016}, for stronger AI.
+It is interesting to check Deepmind's commentary~\citep{Botvinick2017} about one additional ingredient, autonomy, so that agents can build and exploit their own internal models, with minimal human manual engineering, and investigate the connection between neuroscience and RL/AI~\citep{Hassabis2017}.
 See also Peter Norvig's perspective at http://bit.ly/2qpehcd.
+See~\citet{Stoica2017} for systems challenges for AI.

 Nature in May 2015 and Science in July 2015 featured survey papers on machine learning/AI.
 Science Robotics launched in 2016.
 Science has a special issue on July 7, 2017 about AI on The Cyberscientist.
-The coverage of AI by premier journals like Nature and Science and the launch of Science Robotics illustrate the apparent importance of AI.
-It is interesting to mention that NIPS 2017 main conference was sold out after opening for registration for two weeks.
+Nature Machine Intelligence will launch in January 2019.
+The coverage of AI by premier journals like Nature and Science and the launch of Science Robotics and Nature Machine Intelligence illustrate the apparent importance of AI.
+It is interesting to mention that NIPS 2017 main conference was sold out only two weeks after opening for registration.

-It is worthwhile to envision deep RL considering perspectives of government, academia and industry on AI, e.g., Artificial Intelligence, Automation, and the economy, Executive Office of the President, USA; Artificial Intelligence and Life in 2030 - One Hundred Year Study on Artificial Intelligence: Report of the 2015-2016 Study Panel, Stanford University; and AI, Machine Learning and Data Fuel the Future of Productivity by The Goldman Sachs Group, Inc., etc. See also the recent AI Frontiers Conference, https://www.aifrontiers.com.
+It is worthwhile to envision deep RL considering perspectives of government, academia and industry on AI, e.g., Artificial Intelligence, Automation, and the economy, Executive Office of the President, USA; Artificial Intelligence and Life in 2030 - One Hundred Year Study on Artificial Intelligence: Report of the 2015-2016 Study Panel, Stanford University~\citep{Stone2016}; and AI, Machine Learning and Data Fuel the Future of Productivity by The Goldman Sachs Group, Inc., etc. See also the recent AI Frontiers Conference, https://www.aifrontiers.com.